Bloodborne Pathogens Are Disease Causing Microorganisms Present In

 You might be thinking, "I'm not a doctor, why do I need to care about this?"
 Here’s the thing — the risk isn't just for medical professionals.

 In the real world, accidents happen.
-A needle sticks in a waste bin that wasn't handled correctly.
+Worth adding: a needle sticks in a waste bin that wasn't handled correctly.
 A blood spill in a gym locker room isn't cleaned with the right disinfectant.
-Still, a splash of fluid hits a worker during a routine cleaning task.
+And a splash of fluid hits a worker during a routine cleaning task.
 These aren't "medical errors"; they are occupational hazards.

 When people don't take bloodborne pathogen training seriously, the consequences are permanent.
-Unlike a skin rash or a stomach bug, you can't just "get over" an HIV or Hepatitis B infection.
+Even so, unlike a skin rash or a stomach bug, you can't just "get over" an HIV or Hepatitis B infection.
 Once these pathogens enter your system, they are often there for life.

 Understanding these risks changes how you move through your workday.
 It changes how you handle waste, how you clean a spill, and how you view the safety of your environment.
 It moves you from a state of "hoping nothing happens" to a state of "knowing I am protected.